nuejs/nue/packages/nuejs.org/docs/syntax-highlighting.md

 ```

-### Color theme
-Glow uses a dark theme by default

-[dark]: //github.com/nuejs/nue/blob/dev/packages/glow/css/dark.css
-[light]: //github.com/nuejs/nue/blob/dev/packages/glow/css/light.css

-### Disabling
-You can skip the inclusion of glow.css by setting `glow_css: false` in the [configuration](/docs/reference/configuration-options.html).

-### CSS variables
+### Built-in stylesheet
-The styling of the syntax blocks are based on CSS variables.
+Whenever you add a syntax blog or a [code tag](tags.md#code) on your page, Nue automatically includes a [stylesheet](//github.com/nuejs/nue/blob/dev/packages/glow/css/dark.css) for syntax highlighting.
+It is a highly configurable sytem based on CSS variables.
 For example:

 ```
 /* setting glow variables */